There aren’t many other creatures out there that cherish their owners much like that of the dog, and it’s a bond that you never want to break.

 Even with such cute, delicate dog like the Papimo, which has such a rich past of ancestry, it is kind of hard to know where to start when purchasing this breed.

-In order to assist you on your journey to becoming a dog owner, I have crafted this guide to inform you on the essentials of the Papimo, including its traits, physical needs, dietary requirements and more.
+To assist you on your journey to becoming a dog owner, I have crafted this guide to inform you of the essentials of the Papimo, including its traits, physical needs, dietary requirements and more.

 If you’re a first time owner, or an experienced dog person looking to delve into the nitty-gritty of owning a lap dog like the Papimo, continue reading on.